 Generally, a puppy takes about 2 to 4 months to adapt to its new surroundings.
 This is especially true if it comes from a shelter.
 During this period, it is flexible and adapts to changes quite easily.
 It forgets its old home quickly and begins to focus on adjusting to its new family life.
 It is eager to make friends with everyone.

 But in this phase, all puppies may not get a loving family.
 Instead, if they are ill-treated, the negative consequences drawn from this experience are most likely to carry on throughout their lives.
 Also, the older the dog, the more difficulties it faces in adapting to a new environment.

-Fears as the cause of why my dog is acting strange and hiding
+Fear is the cause of why my dog is acting strange and hiding.

 One of the most common triggers for flashes of anxiety in dogs is fear.
 Like us, dogs learn fear through conditioning.